dblia/ganeti/doc/design-macvtap.rst

 ``GenerateTapName`` method which currently is being used to generate TAP interface names for NICs meant to be used in instance communication using the ``gnt.com`` prefix.
-We propose extending this method to generate names for the MacVTap interface too, using the ``vtap`` prefix.
+We propose extending this method to generate names for MacVTap NICs too, using the ``gnt.macvtap.`` prefix.
 To do so, we could add an extra boolean argument in that method, named `inst_comm`, to differentiate the two cases, so that the method will return the appropriate name depending on its usage.
 This argument will